cbcrg/tcoffee/docs/tcoffee_reference.rst

 Entering the right parameters
 -----------------------------
-There are many ways to enter parameters in T-Coffee, see the -parameter flag in
+There are many ways to enter parameters in T-Coffee, see the -parameter flag in.
+Parameters priority: In general you will not need to use these complicated parameters.
+Yet, if you find yourself typing long command lines on a regular basis, it may be worth reading this section.
+One may easily feel confused with the various manners in which the parameters can be passed to t_coffee.
+The reason for these many mechanisms is that they allow several levels of intervention.
+For instance, you may install t_coffee for all the users and decide that the defaults we provide are not the proper ones...
+In this case, you will need to make your own t_coffee_default file.
+Later on, a user may find that he/she needs to keep re-using a specific set of parameters, different from those in t_coffee_default, hence the possibility to write an extra parameter file: parameters.
+In summary:

 ::

-  Parameters Priority
-  In general you will not need to use these complicated parameters.
-Yet, if you \
- find yourself typing long command lines on a regular basis, it may be worth read\
- ing this section.
-  One may easily feel confused with the various manners in which the parameters \
- can be passed to t_coffee.
-The reason for these many mechanisms is that they all\
- ow several levels of intervention.
-For instance, you may install t_coffee for al\
- l the users and decide that the defaults we provide are not the proper ones...
-I\
- n this case, you will need to make your own t_coffee_default file.
-  Later on, a user may find that he/she needs to keep re-using a specific set of\
-  parameters, different from those in t_coffee_default, hence the possibility to \
- write an extra parameter file: parameters.
-In summary:
   -parameters > prompt parameters > -t_coffee_defaults > -mode

-  This means that -parameters supersede all the others, while parameters provide\
- d via -special mode are the weakest.
+This means that -parameters supersede all the others, while parameters provided via -special mode are the weakest.

 Meta-Parameters